What will we do to guide all learners if they don't know it, know it already or need other supports?

 Through environments that foster effective instruction, sound interventions,

-and data-based decision making, achievement gaps can be closed by reducing the rate of students preforming below proficiency - resulting in improved outcomes for all students.
+and data-based decision making, achievement gaps can be closed by reducing the rate of students performing below proficiency - resulting in improved outcomes for all students.
 Reference Addressing School Climate: 5 Ways Schools Can Positively and Proactively Support All Students found on the Positive Behavioral Interventions & Supports (PBIS) website.

-What is School Climate?
+What is school climate?